BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-middleware-text-analytics/README.md

 * `LanguageDetection`
 * `KeyPhrases`
 * `EntityExtraction`

-Each class takes the two required parameters in the example usage above (with the SERVICE_CLIENT_OPTIONS parameter being optional).

 In each case, properties are added to the `turnState` of the `TurnContext`.
 You can retrieve them in your bot via: